HVipe/RoboticArmSystem/README.md

 # RoboticArmSystem
-An automatically sorting Robotic Arm System。 Download the Assets, packages, and project settings.
+An automatically sorting Robotic Arm System.
+To build the scene, just download the Assets, packages, and project settings.

 Gameplay
 The player observes a robotic arm operating on a conveyor belt and ensures that the arm correctly classifies continuously generated cubes.